Turnout among young voters key to Georgia Senate runoffs

 “We’ve seen in the last four years what apathy leads to and where it can get us,” she said.
 “So I’ve tried to make an effort to become a lot more informed of my choices and to make my voice heard.”

-Increased turnout nationwide among voters under 30 helped propel Democrat Joe Biden to victory over Trump in the November election.
-Young voters were key to Biden’s narrow win in Georgia, where he beat Trump by just under 12,000 votes.
-The votes were counted two additional times and the outcome was confirmed.
+Strong turnout among voters under 30 nationwide helped propel Democrat Joe Biden to victory over Trump in the November presidential election.
+Young voters were key to Biden’s narrow win in Georgia, with a margin of just under 12,000 votes.

+Ossoff and Warnock have held rallies in college towns, invested in staff to help register and mobilize young voters, engaged social media influencers to promote content and run ad campaigns on new media and digital platforms.
+They recently hosted a game night on Twitch, a livestreaming platform popular with young gamers.
+Ossoff also has made a push to connect with voters through TikTok, a video sharing app used by millions of U.S. teens.

+Perdue’s campaign did not respond to a request for comment, and Loeffler’s campaign directed questions to Abigail Sigler, a spokeswoman for the state Republican Party.
+Sigler did not answer a specific question asking how the campaigns are reaching out to young voters but sent a statement attacking Ossoff and Warnock and asserting that policies backed by Perdue and Loeffler are better for young voters.

-In Georgia, about 16% of votes cast in the November election were from people under 30, compared to 13% nationwide, according to AP VoteCast.
+In Georgia, people under 30 cast about 16% of the votes in the November election, compared with 13% nationwide, according to AP VoteCast.
 About 6 in 10 voters under 30 in Georgia backed Biden over Trump.
-But like voters overall, young voters split starkly by race and ethnicity.
+But like voters overall, youngers voters split starkly by race and ethnicity.
 Young non-white voters backed Biden overwhelmingly, with roughly 8 in 10 supporting Democrats.
 Among young white voters, Trump was favored by about two to one.

 Nse Ufot is the executive director of the New Georgia Project, a nonpartisan group founded by former Democratic candidate for Georgia governor Stacey Abrams.